 1. Take Responsibility

-- Attractive women might bank on the help of men.
-“Hey sweetie, could you fix my computer?”
+- The attractive woman banking on the help of men — “Hey sweetie, could you fix my computer for me?”

-- Some people will demand systemic change.
+- The social justice warrior fantasizing about systemic change.
 “Get rid of capitalism, and all injustices will disappear.”

-- Nerdy types will fall for the hack mentality.
-“I don’t need to work, I will just invest in crypto.”
+- The nerdy type buying into the hack mentality.
+“I don’t need to work, I can just invest in crypto.”

 All of these lead nowhere.

-Understand — when you give up responsibility for yourself, at the very least, you will waste your time.
-At the worst, you will get taken advantage of.
+Understand — when you give up responsibility for yourself, nothing will change.
+Most likely, you will get taken advantage of.
 Others will exploit your passiveness.

 Embrace the fact that you are by yourself.
-No white knight is going to come along on a horse and save the day.
+No white knight in shining armor is going to save the day.
 Either you make it happen, or it won’t happen.

 2. Say, “It’s My Fault”